Charles County Crime Solvers

 Crime Prevention Programs

 At the core of any safe community is a coalition of citizens and police who work together to prevent crime and address public safety issues.
 The CCSO is proud of its alliance with the Charles County community.
 We encourage citizens and businesses to take an active role in public safety by taking part in our crime prevention programs.
-For more information about crime prevention, call the CCSO Community Organizer at (301) 609-6476.
+For more information about crime prevention, call the Community Organizer, Gus Proctor, at (301) 932-3080 or via email at communityorganizer@ccso.us

 Free Home and Business Security Surveys